 The examiner who reviewed the file must sign the review panel sheets kept in the member's file.
-By our definition of an internal review, it is a staff admissions coordinator who initiates the review and will then consult with a different senior examiner than originally reviewed the file, usually the Chair of the Admissions Committee.
-For 2nd reviews, depending on the issue, the file may be reviewed by the following: Manager, Admissions & Certification, Deputy Registrar, Admissions Committee or Second Review Committee.
+By our definition of an internal review, it is a staff Admissions Coordinator who initiates the review and will then consult with a different senior examiner than originally reviewed the file, usually the Team Leader of the Admissions Committee.
+For 2nd File Reviews, depending on the issue, the file may be reviewed by the following: Manager, Admissions & Certification, Deputy Registrar, Admissions Committee or 2nd File Review Committee.
 Anyone who worked on the original review which is evident by their signature will excuse him/herself from that file.